-The Silver Spoon Company (SS) supplies a variety of food products such as granulated sugar, desert syrup, milkshake syrup, flour, waffle cones and wafers, under its own brand and for customers' own brand.
+The Silver Spoon Company (SS) supplies a variety of food products such as sugar (cane and beet origin), desert syrup, milkshake syrup, flour, waffle cones and wafers, under its own brand and for customers' own brand.
 The products are manufactured either in-house or by third party partners based in the UK and internationally.
 The raw materials used are sourced from a broad range of suppliers - national and international.

-We have an obligation under the Modern Slavery Act 2015, to engage with stakeholders to correct any non-conformances we observe.
+We have an obligation under the Modern Slavery Act 2015, to engage with stakeholders to correct any non-conformances we observe in our supply chain.
 This is in line with the Policy of Associated British Food (ABF) which is built on strong ethical foundations.

 Our stakeholders include our: